 At high resolution you can see individual atom positions

-so the density term is more important than the restraints term.
+so the density score is more important than the restraints score.

 At low resolution the density is not as detailed